cycle/docs/basic/relation.md

 > You can load relation level using dot notation `$select->load('post.comments.author')`

 ## Filter by relation
-To filter the selection using related data use method `with`, once such method is invoked you can address to relation fields in where method using relation name as prefix:
+To filter the selection using related data use the method `with`.
+Once this method is invoked you can address the relation fields in the where method using the relation name as a prefix:

 ```php
 $result = $orm->getRepository(User::class)